scratchaddons-community/scradd/.github/CONTRIBUTING.md

 -   `npm run serve`: Run the bot and restart on each successful build
 -   `npm run format`: Format code (please run this before pushing)

-In my opinion, it's easiest to do `npm run serve & npm run dev`, in which case you hardly ever need to touch the terminal.
+In my opinion, it’s easiest to do `npm run serve & npm run dev`, in which case you hardly ever need to touch the terminal.
 But you are free to pick any combination of commands to build and run your code.